Athletes

 of achieving.
 It provides a forum to compete not only in athletics but in life.
 Special Olympics' range of services, from motor activities programs to Unified Sports®, addresses the needs of individuals at their current functional level.
 It is a valuable support system that recognizes differences and celebrates accomplishments.

-PROCEDURE TO BECOME AN ATHLETE:
+HOW TO BECOME AN ATHLETE

 ELIGIBILITY